labs42io/itiriri/README.md

 // outputs: 514229, 267914296, 7778742049
 ```
 Step by step:
 1. `result` is assigned to a query.
-At this point `numbers` array is not iterated. `query` only creates instructions how to iterate it.
+At this point `numbers` array is not iterated, the execution is deferred until the result is being iterated.
-1. `filter` method creates an iterator to pipe only numbers passing the predicate. `filter` does not buffer elements and only pipes them one-by-one to `take` as it is iterated.
+1. `filter` method creates an iterator to pipe only numbers passing the predicate.
+`filter` does not buffer elements and only pipes them one-by-one to `take` as it is iterated.
 1. `take` pipes only first three elements as it is iterated and breaks.
 1. `for...of` instruction starts iteration and requests elements one at a time.

-Due to deferred execution, most of the functions which do need need entire sequence of elements to build an iterator (like *filter*, *map*, *concat* etc.) can be used with infinite iterators (like *Fibonacci* in the above example).
-These functions are also optimized to pass through elements and do not buffer them resulting in a more optimized memory usage.
+Due to deferred execution, most of the functions that don't need entire sequence of elements to build an iterator (like *filter*, *map*, *concat* etc.) can be used with infinite iterables (like *Fibonacci* in the above example).
+These functions are also optimized to pass elements through and do not buffer them resulting in a more optimized memory usage.

-Functions like *sort*, *reverse*, *shuffle* etc. that require entire sequence of elements in order to build an iterator expect to receive finite iterators.
+Functions like *sort*, *reverse*, *shuffle* etc. that require entire sequence of elements in order to build an iterator expect to receive a finite iterable.

 ## Running Tests
 ```javascript